sandwichfarm/notemine/README.md

 # note⛏️
-**notemine** mines nostr notes, is written in rust, targets web and compiles to wasm.Variable difficulty and realtime hashrate.
+**notemine** mines nostr notes, is written in rust, targets web and compiles to wasm.
+Variable difficulty and realtime hashrate.
 There's a [demo](https://sandwichfarm.github.io/notemine).

 If you're looking for a native miner that leverages hardware acceleration, check out [`notemine-hw`](https://github.com/plebemineira/notemine_hw)